|Drawn by Edward Elgar in March 1866|

 Elgar’s secret homage to Pia was undoubtedly motivated by his historic photograph of the sacred burial cloth of Jesus Christ taken in May 1898, five months before serious work commenced on the Enigma Variations.
 Pia’s photograph was unprecedented because it proved for the first time that the image of a crucified man on the Shroud was a photographic negative, a preternatural feature that predates the invention of this technology by millennia.
 The coded connections in the Enigma Variations between Jesus Christ and Secondo Pia are credible and robust because they are reinforced by other cryptograms, most notably the Romanza Cipher which encodes a direct reference to the Turin Shroud.

 In a numerically fitting gesture, Elgar employs the initials for the second Variation to refer to two individuals.
-In a similar vein, he achieves the same with the initials encoded by Roman Numerals XIII Cipher.
+In a similar vein, he achieves the same with the initials encoded by the Roman Numerals XIII Cipher.

 |Left: Photographic negative of the Turin Shroud|